darrenmothersele/darrenmothersele.github.io/_posts/2013-12-09-create-not-consume.md

 I don't own a TV, but I do know people who spend all their free time glued to the TV watching crap.
-Likewise, I know people who's instinctive action whenver they have a spare minute is to reach for their phone and check Facebook.
+Likewise, I know people who's instinctive action whenever they have a spare minute is to reach for their phone and check Facebook.
 I want to help people address the balance between creating and consuming.
 I want a better web, and I want to live in a world where more people are creators than consumers.
 I think projects like